apresdev/apres-terraform/modules/aws/security_tools/README.md

 # Apres AWS Security Tools

-This module configures the security tools for your AWS organization.
+This module configures the global security tools for your AWS organization.
 The module must ONLY be run on what AWS Organizations calls the "Audit" account!

 This module sets up:
 * AWS Security Hub
-* Amazon GuardDuty, publishing to Security Hub
 * Amazon EventBridge - subscribes to events from Security Hub, pushes to an SNS topic.
 * AWS Chatbot
   * subscribes to the SNS topic
   * publishes to Slack and/or Teams

-## Future enhancements
+## Typical Deployment

-1. Add other services like Inspector, Detective, etc will be added in future versions.
-2. Export GuardDuty events to S3.
-See [Export findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_exportfindings.html)
+If your AWS Organization is setup in the standard way with an account called `Audit` for security tools, then you should deploy the following modules in the following order:
+* [security_tools_delegator](../security_tools_delegator/README.md) - deploy to the root account in your primary region.
+* [security_tools](../security_tools/README.md) (this module) - deploy to the Audit account in your primary region.
+* [security_tools_regional](../security_tools_regional/README.md) - deploy to the Audit account in every active region, including the primary region.

 ## Prerequisites